Harry P. Cain: Later career

 Never wealthy, Cain returned to Tacoma with limited prospects and even less money.
 Both major parties found him unpredictable.
 To make matters worse, his marriage was unraveling.
 He lectured briefly at Yale University and looked for a job.
-He found it in Miami, Florida where old friends hired him to manage the public relations and, later, the community relations of a large Miami-based savings and loan association.
+He found it in Miami, Florida, where old friends hired him to manage the public relations and, later, the community relations of a large Miami-based savings and loan association.

 In May 1957, he was called to testify at Arthur Miller's trial for contempt of Congress.
 He was Miller's "expert witness on communism" and he testified that he "did not believe" that Miller had written his plays "under the discipline of the Communist Party".
 His testimony was unusual in that normally only the government produced 'expert testimony' to demonstrate that the defendant was a Communist.
 In January 1964 he testified in a libel trial brought on behalf of John Goldmark, a Washington state legislator who had been defeated partially on the basis of allegations that his membership in the ACLU was tantamount to being a member of a Communist-front organization.
 Cain testified that the ACLU had never been on the Attorney General's list of such organizations and Goldmark won a sizable award from the defendants.

 Cain became a familiar face on Miami television, hosting and interviewing national political personalities on a weekly public affairs program that the bank sponsored.
 He also became active in numerous community and civic activities.
-The Cains divorced in 1958.
-Later that year he married LaVonne Kneisley, a family friend since the mid-1930s.

 He remained active in Republican politics and worked to liberalize and broaden the face of the party in Dade County and throughout the state.
 In 1962 he managed the congressional campaign of Republican newcomer Robert A. Peterson against Claude Pepper.
 Peterson lost, but Cain established himself as a viable political force in Florida.
 He considered running for the U.S. Senate in 1964 and again in 1968, but his moderate positions on social issues were in variance with the state party.
-He chaired the Florida Citizens for Johnson-Humphrey, the Democratic Party ticket, in 1964, but supported Nelson Rockefeller and then Richard Nixon in 1968 based on his opposition to the Vietnam War.
+In 1964, he chaired the Florida Citizens for Johnson-Humphrey, backing the Democratic Party ticket, but by 1968, he supported Nelson Rockefeller and Richard Nixon due to his opposition to the Vietnam War.
 In 1972, he supported his old opponent, Henry Jackson, for the Democratic presidential nomination and campaigned with him in Florida.

 In 1972, Cain was appointed to the Metropolitan Miami-Dade County Commission.
 He championed one of the first indoor smoking bans in the country and other measures ensuring equal rights in jobs, housing and public accommodation.
 In failing health, he was defeated for re-election in 1976.